Andrew Vaughn Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 24th in MLB.
+- The Athletics pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.75).
+- The Athletics' 5.72 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up 175 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Athletics pitchers combine to allow 177 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- Neal takes the mound for his first start of the season for the Athletics.

-- The 34-year-old righty has seven appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.